The success of a new product depends on many factors.

 This can take on many different forms, depending on how far developed your prototype is.
 The tests can either be personal tests with individuals using Skype or various other tools.
 By the way, many of our customers are currently using Usersnap for this project phase. 😉

-Again, the testing of the prototype is a relatively cheap option to get feedback from the users before the product launch.
+Again, the testing of the prototype is a relatively cheap option to get user feedback and product validation before the product launch.

 In this phase, it’s more important to receive quality feedback from customers instead of having a large quantity of bad feedback.
 If you recognize obvious flaws now, you still have the chance to change them without damaging your brand.